I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 Personally, retargeting is one of the most overlooked ways to generate leads, especially in local pay per call campaigns.

-When dealing with local level advertising you really need as much exposure as you can get to make any sustainable amount of money.
+When dealing with local level advertising, you need as much exposure as you can get to make any sustainable amount of money.

 Retargeting is great for this because it allows you to “follow people around” and show your advertisement.